QuantEcon/africa-summer-course-2024/docs/index.md

 tools in quantitative economics that are in high demand in academia and industry.

-The workshop will run in 2024 over the weeks
+The workshop will run in 2024 over the weeks:

-1. **Monday-Friday July 29th to August 02nd**
+1. **Monday-Friday July 29th to August 2nd**
-2. **Monday-Friday August 05th to August 09th**
+2. **Monday-Friday August 5th to August 9th**

 Classes will be 3 hours per day, 5 days per week.